Hierarchical Condition Categories Explained: Everything You Need to Know

 Wrapping Up

 Understanding Hierarchical Condition Categories (HCCs) is essential for anyone in the healthcare industry, particularly those involved in risk adjustment and reimbursement.
-HCCs are medical codes linked to specific clinical diagnoses used to identify individuals with serious acute or chronic conditions and predict healthcare costs.
+HCCs are medical codes linked to specific clinical diagnoses used to identify individuals with severe acute or chronic conditions and predict healthcare costs.
 Accurate HCC risk adjustment coding is crucial for healthcare organizations to receive appropriate reimbursement rates and avoid lower reimbursement rates or non-payment, particularly as the industry shifts towards value-based care.